smokephisticated/smokephisticated/pages/how-to-roll/blunt/blunt.md

 ![How to roll a blunt page header image](/images/blunts/how-to-roll-blunt-header.jpg){: .img-right}

-If you want to be a pro blunt roller, it's going to take time and, most importantly, a lot of practice.
+If you want to be a <a target="_blank" href="https://forward.com/schmooze/206013/seth-rogen-hired-as-professional-blunt-roller/" rel="nofollow">pro blunt roller</a>, it's going to take time and, most importantly, a lot of practice.

 Hey, on the bright side, at least you get to smoke all of them... you'll definitely be pretty smacked by the time you master the art of the roll!

 Anyway, in this guide, you're going to learn how to roll a blunt like a pro, so you and your friends can smoke fat doinks whenever you want.

-Without further ado, let's learn how to roll!
+Without further ado, let's learn [how to roll](/how-to-roll/)!

 ## How to Roll a Swisher